 - 1. Please ask for support from the Finance Team if required. - 2.
 This form is to be completed in all circumstances where the requestor has fully established that the competitive quotation/tendering procedure required under the NHS Somerset Integrated Care Board Standing Financial Instructions are to be waived. - 3.
-Section 1 of this form must be completed in full, by the Requestor. - 4.
-Section 2 of this form must be completed in full by the Budget Holder. - 5.
-Section 3 to be completed by Procurement Team. - The completed and signed waiver should be e-mailed to jo.herron@nhs.net for Chief Finance Officer sign off.
-6. - 7.
-The form will be returned if incomplete, inconclusive or incorrectly completed.
+The requestor is responsible for obtaining all signatures for each section (as detailed below) and submitting to the Chief Finance Officer for approval: - a.
+Section 1 of this form must be completed in full, by the Requestor. - b.
+Section 2 of this form must be completed in full by the Budget Holder. - c.
+Section 3 to be completed by Procurement Team. - 4.
+The completed and signed waiver should be e-mailed to jo.herron@nhs.net for Chief Finance Officer sign off.
+Jo will ensure that waiver requests are presented to the Audit Committee where required. - 5.
+The form will be returned if incomplete, inconclusive or incorrectly completed. - 6.
+Approved waiver requests will be returned to the Requestor for onward communication to all necessary parties in order to progress the procurement.